-We treat the right bound of interval~\eqref{eq:step 1} similarly.
+We treat the left bound of the interval from~\eqref{eq:step 1} similarly.
 This allows us to rewrite the original quantity of interest in the following way.

-Moreover, for each $x\in\dR$ random variables $\{Y_{i,x}\}$ have the same dependency graph as $\{X_i\}$.
-This allows us to consider two cases when $|x|> K_n$ in which we will apply a concentration inequality and $|x|\le K_n$ where we would use Stein's method for normal approximation.
+Moreover, for each $x\in\dR$ random variables $\{Y_{i,x}\}$ have the same dependency structure as $\{X_i\}$.
+We will now consider two cases when $|x|> K_n$, in which we apply a concentration inequality, and $|x|\le K_n$, where we use Stein's method for normal approximation.